Western Small Dark Hendricksons

 As with many of it's sister species it is widely adaptable and may be variable in its appearance.
 Scientific literature and many angling sources describe it as a small dark mayfly.
 Not everybody agrees.
 Ralph Cutter, West Coast author of several angler/entomology books and articles describes it in Sierra Trout Guide

 as a much larger pale mayfly and dubs it the Creamy Orange Dun.
-He also mentions the nymph as being easy to recognize by the feint dorsal (Dorsal: Top.)
+He also mentions the nymph as being easy to recognize by the faint dorsal (Dorsal: Top.)

 stripe running down its back and its often fiery brownish red color.
 These descriptions also match a variation of the ubiquitous and common Ephemerella excrucians